Resources - Table of Contents:

 between NOAA's station numbers and PSMSL's.

-(I saved 2011 versions here; note that the last 3 columns in the .txt files
+(I also saved 2011 versions of his data files here.
+But note that the last 3 columns in the .txt files

 represent 100 years ago ["0.1 kBP"],

 present, and 100 years hence, respectively, rather than the 250 year intervals used in Prof. Peltier's

 latest datasets; and also that these versions are affected by an error which was corrected in 2012.)